badaz/synchronous-promise-stack-resolver/README.md

 The PromiseStackResolver's constructor optionnaly takes an implementation of asynchronous storage as first argument (React Native's AsyncStorage or browser's LocalForage) that must implement async methods getItem, setItem and removeItem.
 As a second argument you may provide an event dispatcher of your choice that must implement a dispatch method.

 ### Configuration
-The init method takes an object as only arg which must contain some configuration data, here is the list:
+The init method takes an object as only argument which must contain some configuration data, here is the list:
 - createPromiseCaller (optional): `function` returning `function` that returns a Promise object (see below),
 - useEventDispatcher (optional): `boolean`,
 - useAsyncStorage (optional): `boolean`,